Aviva Investors opposes Vedanta takeover bid for Cairn India

 Media reports over the past month have said Cairn Energy and India's state-owned Life Insurance Corp, which together hold more than 19 percent of Cairn India, disagreed with Vedanta on the deal's valuation and could vote against the buyout.

-Vedanta Ltd, the Mumbai-based subsidiary of London-listed Vedanta Resources, has maintained that its offer is fair and that it was engaging with minority shareholders.
+Vedanta Ltd, the Mumbai-based subsidiary of London-listed Vedanta Resources (VED.L), has maintained that its offer is fair and that it was engaging with minority shareholders.

 "The vote on the merger will take place in the last quarter of this year and until then we will continue to engage with all shareholders," Vedanta said in a statement on Thursday, in response to Aviva's opposition.